Is Being an Artist About Making Art or Performing the Artist-Self On Instagram?

 The parties, the selfies, the beaches and, oh, yeah, the art.
 With Art Basel Miami Beach going on, this past week may have felt like an endless stream of champagne-infused Instagram Stories.
 I mean, if you weren’t there posting away, getting your brand out there, are you even really a part of the art world?
 But some artists have chosen to opt out, as best they can, from web 2.0 self mythologization.
 They’ve decided to delete Instagram.

 There is a long tradition of artists refusing to play the self-promotion game.
-Isa Genzken and David Hammons are famous for preferring not to talk to the press.
+Isa Genzken and David Hammons are famous for preferring not to talk to the press; Stanley Brouwn destroyed his early work and his own image.
 But in today’s globalized art world, in which collectors buy work based on pictures scrolled through on their phones, isn’t logging off forever rather self-defeating?
 Refusing to be an artist-as-public figure in the era of social media seems almost reckless — like willful career suppression, if not suicide.
 As one recent art school graduate put it to me, Instagram has reached the level of “infrastructure.”
 And certainly, Instagram may at first seem like a boon to many artists — a form of social media centered on images.
 But artists are starting to feel that it’s just become an addiction, devouring their creativity.

 Brad Phillips is in many ways the poster boy for why artists should be on Instagram.
 Thanks to the platform, he got a book deal with a prestigious British publisher, mounted solo shows in East Hampton and Oslo, and made direct sales by DM (which means he didn’t have to give a gallery 50 percent).
 He even met his wife, artist Cristine Brache, on the app.
 He catalogues these various successes in a Vice article from May 2016: “How Instagram Is Changing the Art World” (which is one of the first results when you Google “artists and Instagram”).
 But in the past two and a half years, Philips tells me that his feelings toward the platform have become more confused.
 “I don’t like it.
 I don’t like that I need it,” he says.